Designing Control Barrier Functions Using a Dynamic Backup Policy: Trajectory Based DSM-CBF

-While \eqref{eq:tractable-dsm-cbf-qp} has infinite-dimensional constraints, we consider in practice a finite set $\sT \subset [0,T]$ and enforce the constraints $\forall \tau \in \sT$.
-The set $\sT$ can be obtained together with $\Phi(\tau)$ by using a variable-step solver to solve \eqref{eq:Phi-ivp}.
+While \eqref{eq:tractable-dsm-cbf-qp} has infinite-dimensional constraints, we consider in practice a finite set $\sT \subset [0,T]$ and enforce the constraints $\forall \tau \in \sT$ as outlined in \cite{chen2021backup}.
+The set $\sT$ can be obtained, along with $\Phi(\tau)$, using a variable-step solver for \eqref{eq:Phi-ivp}.
 This can be done to an arbitrary degree of accuracy.
 As before, \eqref{eq:tractable-dsm-cbf-qp} is a QP if $\sU$ is polyhedral.
-Since it is natural to question if a CBF-QP retains feasibility for all $(\vect{x}, \vect{v}) \in \tilde{\sC}$, the following corollary proves that $\vect{u} = \pi(\vect{x}, \vect{v})$ and $\vect{w} = 0$ is always feasible in \eqref{eq:tractable-dsm-cbf-qp}.
+Since it is natural to question if a CBF-QP retains feasibility for all $(\bm{x}, \bm{v}) \in \tilde{\sC}$, the following corollary proves that $\bm{u} = \pi(\bm{x}, \bm{v})$ and $\bm{w} = 0$ is always feasible in \eqref{eq:tractable-dsm-cbf-qp}.